bruniss/multi-task-3d-resencoder-unet/README.md

 12. If a checkpoint is provided, the weights are loaded along with the optimizer, scheduler state, and epoch number.
 If weights only is set by the ConfigManager, only the weights are loaded and training is begun at epoch 0 with a fresh optimizer and scheduler.

-11. The training loop is began -
+11. The training loop is started:

-    12. For each item in `data_dict` (this is a dictionary returned by the dataset that contains all images and labels):
+    - For each item in `data_dict` (this is a dictionary returned by the dataset that contains all images and labels):
-        13. If it's the first batch, the script prints off the shape, dtype, and min/max values contained
+    - If it's the first batch, the script prints off the shape, dtype, and min/max values contained
-        14. The item named 'image' in the data_dict is sent to the device
+    - The item named 'image' in the data_dict is sent to the device
-        15. Each other item in the `data_dict`, which we assume are all labels, are sent to the device -- these are stored in the `targets_dict`, by key(name) and item(data)
+    - Each other item in the `data_dict`, which we assume are all labels, are sent to the device -- these are stored in the `targets_dict`, by key(name) and item(data)
-        16. The outputs of the model are received
+    - The outputs of the model are received
-    16. For each item in the targets_dict, the loss is computed
+    - For each item in the targets_dict, the loss is computed
-    17. The gradients are sent back
+    - The gradients are sent back
-    18. The weights are updated
+    - The weights are updated
-    19. The checkpoint is saved
+    - The checkpoint is saved

 19. Validation is performed, following the same steps save updating the weights or gradients.
 Loss is still computed for metrics.